software-mansion/react-native-gesture-handler/docs/docs/troubleshooting.md

 ### Multiple versions of Gesture Handler were detected

 This error usually happens when in your project there exists more than one instance of Gesture Handler.
-It can occur when some of your dependency has installed Gesture Handler inside their own `node_modules` instead of using it as a peer dependency.
+It can occur when some of your dependencies have installed Gesture Handler inside their own `node_modules` instead of using it as a peer dependency.
 In this case two different versions of Gesture Handler JS module try to install the same Native Module.
 You can resolve this problem manually by modifying your `package.json` file.

 You can check which libraries are using Gesture Handler, for example, with the command:
 ```bash